Health Care Guide Information

 Diagnostic tests to diagnose leukemia

-• Complete blood count: This test gives an idea regarding blood cancer however, In total blood count following result gives a general picture i.e. Markedly increase in white blood cells, in a regular CBC report white count is 4000-11000, but in a patient with leukemia white blood cells range from 100000 -400000 decreased platelet counts, and a decrease in hemoglobin level.
+• Complete blood count: This test gives an idea of blood cancer.
+However, in total blood count following results give a general picture, i.e., markedly increased in white blood cells.
+In a regular CBC report, white count is 4000-11000, but in a patient with leukemia, white blood cells range from 100000 -400000, decreased platelet counts, and a decrease in hemoglobin level.

 Causes and Risk Factors of Leukemia

 • Genetic cause.
-Some types of blood cancer run in families, called familial cancer, which means transfers from parents to children.
+Some types of blood cancer run in families, called familial cancer, which means transferred from parents to children.

 • Exposure to Radiation: Moreover, unnecessary exposure to radiation can cause blood cancer